ibrahim-s/openLinkWith/readme.md

 *	Added a configuration settings dialog for the addon in preferences menu
 So that we have the obtion to close the dialog after activating a link.
 *	Added Edge browser to browsers available if in windows10.
+*	Added settings panel to  fit  with NVDA2018.2 or later.

 ## Changes for 1.0 ##